TomWhitwell/MTM_Newsite_2022/8mu.md

 * Go to 'Tools > Board' and select 'Music Thing M0 Plus'
 * You should now be able to select the 8mu in your 'Tools > Port' list as something like /dev/cu/usbmodem14401 (on a Mac) and upload as normal.
 * If you want to use the accelerometer or MIDI, install the libraries in the 8mu firmware or the hello world.
-* If you have trouble uploading from the IDE, double click the Reset button and mount MT_BOOT before uploading.
+* If you have trouble uploading from the IDE, double click the Reset button and mount MTM_BOOT before uploading.

 {% include linkedHeading.html heading="Use Circuit Python with 8mu" level=3 %}
 You can switch between Arduino and Circuit Python easily.
 Install CP by dropping a .uf2 file onto the bootloader (described below).
 Switch back to Arduino by installing Arduino code from the IDE.
 The CP filesystem normally remains in place on the external flash memory.
-* Double click the reset button until MT_BOOT appears
+* Double click the reset button until MTM_BOOT appears
-* Drop the MTM M0 Plus Circuit Python .uf2 bootloader into MT_BOOT
+* Drop the MTM M0 Plus Circuit Python .uf2 bootloader into MTM_BOOT
 * The device will reboot and CIRCUITPY will appear on your desktop
 * You can now drop files into CIRCUITPY as normal ([Get started with Circuit Python](https://learn.adafruit.com/welcome-to-circuitpython))